Review | Chasten Buttigieg’s ‘I Have Something to Tell You’ is refreshingly candid, but a missed opportunity

 Chasten takes on this affront in a chapter titled “Out on the Trail.”
 He deflects the criticism rather than speaking to its substance (blaming himself “because I wore chinos and a button-down on the cover of Time”).
 In the end he dodges the debate by wrongfully saying that “the differences between Peter’s approach and that of those to the left of him are mostly differences of style, not content.”
 (If you’ve been following Chasten on social media, you know that he prefers to call his husband “Peter,” not Pete.)

-But at least he tries, which he doesn’t do when it comes to.
+But at least he tries, which he doesn’t do when it comes to race.
 As out of touch as Pete may have appeared about the issue during the campaign, Chasten’s omission now, after the killing of George Floyd in police custody and months of racial protests in the streets, comes off as particularly tone-deaf, if not worse.

-Still, there’s a book within this book, it’s and worth paying attention to.
+Still, there’s a book within this book, and it’s worth paying attention to.
 Yes, Mayor Pete is gay.
 Yes, he’s married to a man.
 And with his husband by his side he started his campaign with a kiss and ended it the same way — a pair of milestone bookends if ever there was one.
 At the outset I was sure Buttigieg had no chance at the nomination, and I wrote in a USA Today opinion column, “no way, no gay,” when it came to the candidate’s prospects.
 By the time the campaign had faltered, I had changed my mind, writing, “For the first time . . .
 I believed a gay man could be elected president.”

 That’s why Chasten Buttigieg’s story is powerful and inspiring, to those of us who once believed it unthinkable that an out gay man would be a serious candidate for the highest office in the land.
 And Pete Buttigieg’s candidacy was a beacon to many young LGBTQ folks who are seeking acceptance and love, who feel different or confused about their sexual and gender identities, and who are called slurs, beaten, even killed because of who they are.